 Project Lead the Way empowers students to step into the role of an engineer and adapt a problem-solving mindset.
 The program engages students in collaborative, real-world activities As students work together to design and develop solutions to local and global challenges, they engage in problem-solving strategies and critical and creative thinking.
 Our Engineering classroom is designed to be flexible, adaptable, and mobile to accommodate the learning environment.
-The Academy offers Introduction to Engineering currently and will add Principles of Engineering in 2018-2019.
+The Academy offers Introduction to Engineering and Principals of Engineering.

-Holy Cross is committed to providing a curriculum in Mathematics enabling each student to attain success at her highest potential level of achievement by offering a variety of courses.
-The aim is to build a solid foundation in Mathematics by developing her sense of numeracy and her appreciation for the many applications of Mathematics in all aspects of her life.
+Holy Cross is committed to providing a curriculum in mathematics enabling each girl to attain success at her highest potential level of achievement by offering a variety of courses.
+The aim is to build a solid foundation in mathematics in each student by developing her sense of numeracy and her appreciation for the many applications of mathematics in all aspects of her life.
 Students are expected to strive for mastery of concepts as well as to attain the skill to apply those concepts accurately.
 From Algebra I through Multi-Variable Calculus, critical thinking skills are emphasized throughout the curriculum.
-Students are supported in their endeavors by the faculty through Math Lab, regularly scheduled outside of class help sessions.
+Students are supported in their endeavors by the faculty through Math Lab, regularly scheduled help sessions outside of class.

 Beginning in 2016, Holy Cross launched “AHC Transformers,” a robotics team which will compete in the nationally recognized FIRST Robotics Competition.